philliphuang/dona/README.md

 - `configOverride`: (optional) a Donation Configuration to render.
 When present, `merchantPublicKey` and `purchaseCents` are ignored.

 ## Local Setup Instructions
 Dona consists of a React app frontend, Flask App backend, and PostgreSQL database.
-Follow the instructions below in order to demo on a local machine.
+Follow the instructions below in order to demo Dona's functionality on a local machine.

 ### PostgreSQL Setup
 Set up a local [PostgreSQL db](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).